CrossforceStudios/LayreForge/README.md

 There is support for finding references in ```.per``` files implemented in Layre Forge.
 However it is barebones.
 That means it only supports constants as of right now.
 There will be support for goals (goals and their constants) in the future, but it will require more information on how the goals should be identified within the script and represented.

+### 2.11 Folding Support

+There is now support for folding rules!
+It works like any other folding system for VS Code extensions, but this will expand to preproccessors too.

 ## 3. Requirements